Texas–Indian wars: Mexican Texas: 1821–1836

 In the 1820s, seeking additional colonists as a means of conquering the area, Mexico reached an agreement with Austin reauthorizing his Spanish land grants.
 That allowed several hundred American families to move into the region.
 As Austin used his network and government sponsors to spread the word of rich lands in Texas, thousands of additional colonists from the United States flooded into the region, many illegally.
 Many had no interest in being ruled by the government of Mexico.
 In 1829, when Mexico abolished slavery throughout Mexico, the immigrants from the U.S. were exempted in some colonies or actively evaded governmental efforts to enforce this abolition in the territory.
 Under the change, many slaves in Mexico were reclassified as indentured servants, with the longterm goal of freedom.
 Americans did not like this policy and also objected to the central government's actions in tightening political and economic control over the territory.
 Eventually these tensions resulted in the Texas Revolution.

 In 1821, while colonists were still welcome, Jose Francisco Ruiz negotiated a truce with the Penatucka Comanche, the band closest to the settlements in East and Central Texas.
 Following that truce, he was able to complete a treaty of peace and friendship, which was signed in Mexico City in December 1821.
 But, within twelve months the Mexican government failed to pay the presents promised to the Pentucka, who resumed raiding at once.
 For the same reason, the peace treaties signed for New Mexico broke down.
 By 1823 war raged the entire length of the Rio Grande.
 Most of the remaining Mexican settlements were destroyed; only those in the upper Rio Grande were secured.
 Thousands of surviving Mexican refugees fled to this area.
-The Comanche pushed out or killed most Europeans and Mexicans in the region, except the European-American Texans.
-In 1824, the Tonkawa entered into a treaty with Austin, pledging their support against the Comanche.
+The Comanche pushed out or killed most of the Mexican settlers in the region, except the European-American Texans.

 The Mexican government negotiated additional treaties, signed in 1826 and 1834, but in each case failed to meet the terms of the agreements.
 Although such events would have proven catastrophic in early years as the Comanche raided towards Mexico City, the presence of American militias obstructed such attacks, thereby encouraging the Mexicans to become dilatory in payments.
 Because Comanche raiding was based on taking booty and captives, the proximity of American communities' proved more fruitful to Comanche raiding.
 Although Texan military force was much stronger than previous Mexican colonists, the sheer rapidity of advance and large numbers of the raiders overwhelmed many of these early Texan colonists.
 For example, in 1826 Comanches raided and burned Green DeWitt's new town of Gonzales to the ground.